 If you are one of those adventurous people who can construct anything from a paper ship to a yacht, maybe Ferro-cement is a hull material you know well.
 As its name describes, this is a hull form made of cement/concrete and iron.
 The materials are relatively cheap.
 You will rarely or probably never see a boat built in a shipyard with a hull of this material and it is one of the less common types of hull materials you’ll encounter.

 - Ferro-cement is usually used by people who decide to build their own yacht and have time on their hands.

 - Although using this material might save you cash, it is quite problematic as it is highly dependent on the way the hull shape has been constructed (it is good to be laid over at one go, which is a tough job) and the quality of materials.

 Often, there is water reaching the iron, which initiates corrosion, and as a result, this can sink your boat and lead to catastrophic results.
 Take into account that Ferro-cemented hull boats can be hardly insured as companies don’t accept this hull material as a reliable one.

-Wood is the material of the classic yachts.
+Wood is the material of classic yachts.
 A well-maintained wooden yacht turns heads.
-But boats with wooden hulls do need special attention.
+But boats with wooden hull designs do need special attention.
 The material has been used for centuries.
 It is the only natural eco-friendly material still used in the construction of vessels.
-These ships were the real strengths of many empires when conquering the world.
-Wood is an excellent hull material and a reliable one if well cared for.
+These ships were the real strength of many empires when conquering the world.
+Wood is an excellent type of boat hull and a reliable one if well cared for.
 It is important to use the right wood for the right area of your boat.
 There are soft and hardwoods, which perform differently.

-- Softwoods usually grow faster and have their strength throughout the whole stem, making them more suitable for masts.
+- Softwood usually grows faster and has its strength throughout the whole stem, making them more suitable for masts.

 - Hardwoods like mahogany would do great in saltwater due to the antiseptic water quality and would last for decades, but when left in freshwater, the result can be awful because freshwater leads to rot and decay of the material.